Gov. Larry and Yumi Hogan tour Asian-owned businesses in Maryland

 “I’m here to lift up the voices of Asian Americans,” Yumi Hogan said.
 “Asian Americans, we live in fear.
 But why do we need to be fearful?
 This is not right.”

 Swarmed by a gaggle of reporters after the news event, she answered question after question, switching between English and Korean.
-Monday’s event, she said, is just the start, she said — she plans to do more and speak out more about anti-Asian hate.
+Monday’s event, she said, is just the start — she plans to do more and speak out more about anti-Asian hate.

-“Asian Americans, it's not our culture to speak out.
-Especially the first-generation, because why?
+“Asian Americans, it's not our culture to speak out, especially the first generation.
+Because why?
 Because working all the time,” she said in English.
 “But now, now is the time to speak out.”

 Nuchi Buakhum, 40, owner of Eattini Thai Kitchen at Princess Shopping Center, said she has been so concerned by the rise of anti-Asian hostility that she recently installed security cameras at the front and back of her restaurant.